-“Catch Sense Not Feelings: A Guide to Feminist Critical Thinking” Featuring Should Have Been President Hillary Clinton and Auntie Chimamanda Adichie
+A Guide to Feminist Critical Thinking Featuring Should Have Been President Hillary Clinton and Auntie Chimamanda Adichie

-If you have come here, expecting me to pick a side between Hillary Clinton and Chimamanda Ngozi Adichie based on the interview, I will suggest you exit this article and find something else to do.
+If you came here, expecting me to pick a side between Hillary Clinton and Chimamanda Ngozi Adichie based on the interview, I will suggest you exit this article and find something else to do.
 I love and support both women and I am only here to improve your thinking and provide a different perspective of the situation.

-If you have also come here thinking that I will destroy feminism or hate it, you are sleeping on a bicycle, turn it somewhere else.
+If you have also come here thinking that I will destroy feminism or hate it, you are sleeping on a bicycle, turn it elsewhere.
 Regardless of anything you read here, one thing you should know is this; just like Roxanne Gay said, I will rather be a bad feminist than no feminist at all.

 “Take criticism seriously, but not personally.
 If there is truth or merit in the criticism, try to learn from it.
 Otherwise, let it roll right off you.”

 ― Hillary Rodham Clinton

 I have been a fan of Chimamanda Adichie for so long, not because I always agree with her all the time but because I can reason with whatever she says and form conclusions from it.
-I try my best to ensure that there are learnings in the conclusions.
+I try my best to ensure that there are learnings in the conclusions I form.

 Unlike many other expressions of feminism that are mere opinions which have effected little or no change in our thinking and communities, Chimamanda's criticisms and perspective comes from a place of knowledge and critical thinking.
 I admire Chimamanda’s authenticity in her thoughts and the intentions of it.